Gonzalo2408/CardiacOCT-project/README.md

 ## TODO:
  - See manual measurements in detail
  - Solve problem with DA
- - Do training with the selective volumes (3 frames or k-neighbors approach)
+ - Do training with the selective volumes (3 frames and/or k-neighbors approach)
- - Figure out post-processing techniques for lipid arc and cap thickness measurements (using dynammic programming + semantic segmentation of lipid, lumen, intima, etc).
+ - Get ideas from [Lee et al. (2022)](https://www.nature.com/articles/s41598-022-24884-1) and [Wang et al. (2012)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3370980/) for maybe more exact post processing measurements.
- For this, check [Lee et al. (2022)](https://www.nature.com/articles/s41598-022-24884-1) and [Wang et al. (2012)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3370980/)
+ - Dive into probability maps for uncertainty estimation